 Mobi Site Necessities

 Mobile users can be relaxing on a couch or they can be, well, mobile.
 When they’re on the move, searches are often for the hyper-local.
 The address of a place they want to go to, or reactions to things they see in their environment which they want to comment on or buy.
 There’s an expectation of speed in these moments which designers have to cater for.

 - Fewer page loads help, as do compressed images and files.
 If you can, leave out the videos and animations altogether.
 Whatever you do, don’t use Flash videos.

 - Install caching plugins, and free CDNs to provide only relevant content.

 - Install SSL certificates.
-The HTTPS protocol not only secures your site, it serves as a ranking signal and boosts speed.
+The HTTPS protocol not only secures your site, but it also serves as a ranking signal and boosts speed.

 - Install WordPress plugins to minify HTML and CSS.

 Mobile UX prompts companies to figure out which content is vital.
 If your website exists before your mobile site, you might need to do some chopping and changing.
 Mobi sites need to be similar to their web counterparts – we don’t want to make people completely relearn the lay of the land when they switch from one asset to the other.
 But they don’t need to be identical in terms of layout or extraneous content.
 The aim is a clean but effective design.

 - Simplify navigation.
 Visitors need to be able to find important information and respond to calls to action without much effort.
 They also like being able to get back to the homepage easily.

 - Copying and pasting phone numbers and email addresses between screens is annoying and can affect your conversion rates.
 Google recommends using click-to-call/contact links so that reaching out to businesses is as easy as pie.